 Mrs. Owens was Matilda.
 Mrs. Slicker was Malissa.
 But who was this Mrs. L.W.
 Taylor?
 Was she Sarah or Elizabeth?
 And if Nancy had four daughters, and the obituary names only three which of the last two mentioned died and when?
 The answers to these questions may be hidden in Ancestry.com’s digital trove of historical documents.
 Off we go!

 Using the search parameters: L.W.
 Taylor, Pittsburgh, born 1870, I found a 1910 census record among the results returned that shows an L. Wayne Taylor living on Wylie Avenue in Pittsburgh.
 L. Wayne and his brother, Merrill, worked as druggist.
-Their mother, Harriet, was the head of the household.
+Today they would be called pharmacists.
 L. Wayne had a wife named Jennie.
 Jennie was 41 making her birth year 1869.
 L. Wayne and Jennie had a daughter, Cecil.
 This information – L.Wayne Taylor, Jennie, and of Pittsburgh – seems to match our known information.
 Is this our Aunt Jen ?
 If so, where did she come from?
 Did Nancy have a daughter we did not know about?
 Hmmm.
 To answer the first question – is this Aunt Jen – let’s head back to that digital trove of historical documents and enter the search parameters: Jennie Taylor, lived in Pittsburgh, PA, and the birth year 1869.

 Wow!
 Would you look at what appeared in the results of our Ancestry.com search – a death certificate for Jennie Haney Taylor!
 And look at the names of her parents: Samuel Haney and Nancy Mansfield.
 So, Malissa Mansfield Slicker did have a sister, Jennie.
 And Jennie Haney Taylor was born March 17, 1869 in Webster, Pennsylvania.
 And the Haney family had lived in Webster, Westmoreland County, Pennsylvania for about twenty years.